sheelamsairaj/Day-8/README.md

 ## 📊 Summary of VPN Benefits and Limitations (For your Report)

-*(This section should contain the detailed summary you write for step 8 of the task, focusing on the research you conducted.
-Below is a concise placeholder.)*

 **Benefits:**
 * **Data Encryption:** Protects data from ISPs, hackers, and surveillance using standards like AES-256.
 * **Privacy/Anonymity:** Hides the user's real IP address and location.